hbanugariya/hbanugariya/README.md

 Expanding beyond business intelligence, I bring a growing focus on Data Science and Data Engineering applying Python-based machine learning and AI techniques to build predictive models, automate workflows, and enhance decision-making.
 I have experience in ETL development, and feature engineering, bridging the gap between raw data and business value.
 My focus lies in data wrangling and developing end-to-end analytics solutions that are not only intelligent but also scalable and production ready.

-Holding a Bachelor of Technology in Information Technology, I combine technical acumen with clear communication and a business first mindset.
-I excel in data profiling, preparation, and modeling, consistently delivering advanced analytics and dashboards aligned with real business outcomes.
-I'm especially passionate about process automation, KPI tracking, and driving innovation through AI-powered insights and robust data infrastructure.

 ---

 ## 🛠️ Skills & Tools